How Supremacy Simplifies (John 3:36)

 But having faithfully lived in our place, Jesus suffered on the cross for our rebellion.
-He bore that wrath we deserved and was then raised from the dead in triumph.
-And this altered the issue for humanity to no longer be mainly about our sinfulness, but about what we say about him.
+He bore that wrath we deserve and was raised from the dead in triumph.
+This altered the issue for humanity to no longer be mainly about our sinfulness, but about what we say about Him.
 We’re all sinners.
 That is clear.
-But now it comes down to whether we believe in the crucified and resurrected Son of God or whether we reject him and perpetuate our destiny for God’s wrath.
+But now it comes down to whether we believe in the crucified and resurrected Son of God or whether we reject Him and perpetuate our destiny for God’s wrath.
 Jesus has that kind of supremacy.

 What About Us?

 Notice how the language of John 3:36 is updated from John 3:18.
 To not believe the Son (unbelief) is described as to not obey him (disobedience).
-They are one in the same.
-Failure to trust in the person and work of Jesus is to reject him, to rebel against the demands of his supremacy.
+They are one and the same.
+Failure to trust in the person and work of Jesus is to reject Him, to rebel against the demands of His supremacy.

-There is only one appropriate response to what Jesus has done.
-We embrace him.
-We abandon every other pursuit—and every other potential pursuit—to cling to him as our only hope.
-To believe him is to have eternal life.
-To not believe him is to continue in God’s wrath.
+There is only one appropriate response to what Jesus has done—embrace him, abandon every other pursuit—and every other potential pursuit—to cling to Him as our only hope.
+To believe Him is to have eternal life.
+To not believe Him is to continue in God’s wrath.

-Jesus forces a very simple question to all of us: do you trust him?
+Jesus forces a very simple question on all of us: do you trust Him?
 Do you relinquish your vain attempts to be good enough?
-Do you give up your hopes of earning God’ favor by the things you do?
+Do you give up your hopes of earning God’s favor by the things you do?
 Do you believe Jesus?

 Consider the simplicity of the John 3:36 contrast.
 How would you describe this verse to someone else?